michael-fares-lrn/custom-questions-skeleton-tutorial/REFERENCE.md

 Finally, let's make it so that our authors can edit the score of our custom question, in case they wish to assign a point value other than "1" for this question.

- - [ ] Once again, in `authoring.php`, inside of the `"properties"` object, add the following object, which defines the type and behavior of `"score"` in our editor schema for this custom question.
+ - [ ] Once again, in `authoring.php (via question_editor_init_options.json)`, inside of the `"properties"` object, add the following object, which defines the type and behavior of `"score"` in our editor schema for this custom question.

  ```json
 "score" : {